Douglas Sonoran Historic District: Characteristics of the Sonoran style

 The buildings in the Douglas Sonoran District are typical Sonoran tradition row buildings once common in the southern portion of the state and in the northern Mexican state of Sonora.
-The buildings do not follow a standard architectural style, but are best understood as vernacular representatives of the Sonora,n building tradition^ once common in the area.
+The buildings do not follow a standard architectural style, but are best understood as vernacular representatives of the Sonoran, building tradition once common in the area.
 This tradition has been the subject of scholarly study in Arizona by architect Harris Sobin and is examined at length in his book Florence Townsite, A.T.
 In contrast to Florence, the uniqueness of the Douglas Sonoran District lies in its abundance of gypsum cast-stone units utilized for construction.
 The Sonoran rowhouse tradition is also evident in Tucson's Barrio Historico, but in that case, adobe is the primary material.

 The basic characteristics of the Sonoran row building are a flat roof, wall parapet, and no street setback.
 The parapet is often topped with a cap row of brick or block.
 These flush-fronted structures are set contiguous on the front property line.
 Facades are composed of alternating rhythm of windows and doors, reflecting the interior composition of small units.
 Wood frames, sash, and doors are common.
 Doors are often topped with transoms.
 Simplified brick detailing appears on some buildings.
 Concrete or cast-stone lintels and sills are common.
 While projecting porches were once common, especially along Sixth Street and at the comer of H Avenue and Eighth Street, only a few buildings retain these features today (732-734 H Avenue, 357-359 Eighth Street, and 353-355 Eighth Street).

 Locally produced gypsum cast-stone units were used in construction in the vast majority of the buildings.
 For contributing buildings, twelve are constructed of cast-stone, three are constructed of brick, and two are constructed of adobe.
 Douglas boasts the largest known concentration of cast-stone buildings in the state.
 Entire ranges of buildings in the Sonoran District were constructed in cast-stone.
 In some cases, the cast-stone served as a facing for traditional adobe construction.
 Also in the district are a few brick faced translations of the traditional Sonoran building.
 An unusual feature in this district of uniform, anonymous facades is the building at 349 Seventh Street, which boasts a brick facade with a dominant Palladian motif.
 From all appearances, this detail was integral to the original construction.
 The cast-stone bricks were manufactured locally by the Arizona Gypsum Plaster Co.
 The block units were formed with gypsum extracted from Arizona's only gypsum mine, situated north of Douglas.
 The softness of the gypsum block meant that the property owners customarily painted the material.
 Cast stone remained a popular building material until the late 1930s when the manufacturing plant closed its operations.